directus/directus/docs/reference/api/rest/folders.md

 <div class="two-up">
 <div class="left">

-Folders can be used to organize files.
-Folders are virtual, and aren't mirrored on the storage adapter.
+> Folders can be used to organize files within the platform.
+Folders are virtual, and aren't mirrored within the storage adapter.

 </div>
 <div class="right">